hofstadter-io/hof/README.md

   feedback              open an issue or discussion on GitHub

 Flags:
-  -h, --help             help for hof
+  -E, --all-errors           print all available errors -h, --help                 help for hof
-      --inject-env       inject all ENV VARs as default tag vars -p, --package string   the Cue package context to use during execution -q, --quiet            turn off output and assume defaults at prompts -t, --tags strings     @tags() to be injected into CUE code -v, --verbosity int    set the verbosity of output
+  -i, --ignore-errors        turn off output and assume defaults at prompts -D, --include-data         auto include all data files found with cue files -V, --inject-env           inject all ENV VARs as default tag vars -p, --package string       the Cue package context to use during execution -l, --path stringArray     CUE expression for single path component when placing data files -q, --quiet                turn off output and assume defaults at prompts -d, --schema stringArray   expression to select schema to apply to data files
+      --stats                print generator statistics -t, --tags stringArray     @tags() to be injected into CUE code -v, --verbosity int        set the verbosity of output --with-context         add extra context for data files, usable in the -l/path flag

 Use "hof [command] --help / -h" for more information about a command.
 ```